johnrigsby1970/DiscordPantheonGuildBot/readme.md

-# Discord Pantheon Guild Bot (Bastion Guild Manager)
+# Discord Pantheon Guild Bot

 A comprehensive Discord bot designed for multi-game guild management, character tracking, and attendance logging.
 Built with C# and .NET 10 using the DSharpPlus library.